BrianCKWang/my-portfolio/README.md

 - My Work

+  - Reward Bank - MVC/RESTful Api/JavaScript
+    - Reward Bank is an web based application that allows parents to set tasks for their children to do.
+When a task is completed and approved, children are awarded with points which can be used to claim rewards.
   - SaveTV - JavaScript
     - SaveTv is an application that allows you to search for random and sponsored Tv content.
     - SaveTv also provides the user with a responsive, easy to navigate way to search up your favorite shows at any time.